 The apple trees at Afton Apple Orchard were last planted in 1972.
 Their bountiful harvests are what the orchard is known for and apple season is, by far, the busiest and most popular time for the Femlings’ business.
 The orchard still markets heavily to the u-pick customer base, but they also sell picked-for-you apples for those who opt out of the pick-your-own apple orchard experience.

 An interesting feature about Afton Apple Orchard is that their trees have been selected and cultivated to be short trees.
 The small stature of the trees means there’s no need for ladders, providing the ideal environment for u-pick harvests.
-Even small children can pick their own apples right off the lower branches — an orchard like this is where the start of a lifelong love affair with apples begins at a young age.
+Even small children can pick their own apples right off the lower branches—an orchard like this is where the start of a lifelong love affair with apples begins.

 The apple varieties Afton offers are Paula Red, Zestar, First Kiss, Estival, KinderKrisp, McIntosh, RiverBelle, Sweet 16, Cortland, Spartan, Haralson, Honey Gold, Regent, Honey Crisp, and Connell Red – Fireside.